meng004/nuclear_data_automated_processing/README.md

 The tool is supported on Python 3.8 and above.
 And it is supported on postgresql(>= 13), mysql(>= 8.0)

+### Quick tasks

+* Extracting data from output file
+    Assumption: There is one output file, and it is stored at the directory ***out***.
+    The following instruction will extract all physical_quantities of output file while initial database.

+    ```bash
+    > nuctool pop -p out -init
+    Usage: python -m nuctool pop -p out -init
+    ```

+* Exporting physical quantities
+    Assumption: There is one output file stroed in db, and the result export directory is ***result***.
+    The following instruction will export all physical_quantities of ***fission_light*** nuclide group with all of  intermediate calculation results into excel format file.

+    ```bash
+    > nuctool extract -p result -n fission_light -all
+    Usage: python -m nuctool extract -p result -n fission_light -all
+    ```

 ## How to use